ovh/docs/pages/platform/ai/gi_07_manage_registry/guide.en-gb.md

 ---
-title: Use & manage existing and new image registries
+title: Use & manage existing and new registries
 slug: use-manage-registries
 excerpt: Learn how to use and manage your public and private image registries
 section: General information